DavidKosf/GraderPlus/README.md

-# Matlab-Grader-Framework
+# GraderPlus - A library for writing test code in MATLAB®-Grader
-This is a collection of standalone functions that can be integrated into MATLAB®-Grader tasks to improve the writing of test code.
-It allows for more diverse tests, easier test creation and more empowers the task creator to give the students more freedom in their solutions.
+GraderPlus is a collection of standalone functions that can be integrated into MATLAB®-Grader tasks to improve the writing of test code.
+It allows for more diverse tests, easier test creation.
+GraderPlus empowers the task creator to create problems that allow more diverse solutions.
 Please keep in mind that this library is provided "as is" without warranty of any kind.

 If you are missing something or have ideas for improvements, get in touch, write an [eMail](mailto:david.kosfelder@tu-dortmund.de).